gsi-ee/go4/README.txt

   Qt libraries and include files in default locations like /usr/bin and /usr/include/qt3.
 Go4 able to detect major version of such Qt installation and will compile either qt3 or qt4 GUI.
 In this case it is not necessary to set QTDIR location (sometime it is even does not exists).
+  If both Qt version 3 and 4 installed, use WITHQT makefile flag to select required version.
+It is especially necessary for system, where Qt3 installation automatically sets QTDIR variable, therefore to compile Go4 with version Qt4, one should call make WITHQT=4.
   If there is no Qt installed on your system, or Go4 is not able to use it correctly, install Qt graphics library qt-x11-opensource-src-4.5.1 (download at http://www.qtsoftware.com/downloads).